About The Navigation Program

-The purpose of the Navigator Program is to facilitate the transition of persons with traumatic spinal cord injury (SCI) from inpatient rehabilitation to the home and community setting.
-This is achieved through regular follow-up contacts to ensure that all needs of persons with SCI are fully and timely met.
+The Navigation Program is a fully operational clinical service of Methodist Rehabilitation Center with two dedicated resources to work with our patients.
+The purpose of the Navigation Program is to facilitate the transition of persons with traumatic spinal cord injury (TSCI) or traumatic brain injury (TBI) from inpatient rehabilitation to the home and community setting.
+This is achieved through regular follow-up contacts to ensure that all needs of persons with TSCI or TBI are more fully and timely met.
 Relevant education is also provided in order to reduce the occurrence of secondary complications.
-Achieving the goals of The Navigator Program is expected to improve the quality of life in persons with traumatic SCI.
+Achieving the goals of The Navigation Program is expected to improve the quality of life in persons with TSCI or TBI.

 - Ease transition from rehabilitation to home settings